Saliency Driven Perceptual Image Compression: Perceptual Similarity Metrics

-Finally, similar to the recent super-resolution evaluation metrics \cite{blau2018perception,blau20182018}, we investigate the linear combination of hand-crafted metrics PSNR and MS-SSIM and a learned metric.
-Unlike \cite{blau2018perception,blau20182018}, we learn the weight given to each metric on the compression specific similarity dataset.
-We do so by solving a linear optimization problem and employing RANSAC.
-We refer to the supplementary material for a detained explanation on learning these weights.
-We observe that \textit{LPIPS-Comp (Ours)} when combined with PSNR almost achieves close to human 2AFC score.
+Finally, the linear combination of hand-crafted metrics PSNR and MS-SSIM with a learned metric is investigated.
+Unlike \cite{blau2018perception,blau20182018}, the weights given to each metric are learned on the compression specific similarity dataset.
+This is achieved by solving a linear optimization problem and employing RANSAC.
+We refer to the supplementary material for a detailed explanation of learning these weights.
+It is observed that \textit{LPIPS-Comp (Ours)}, when combined with PSNR almost achieves close to human 2AFC score.